[Gluten & dairy free]

-Treat your family with a delectable dinner filled with the goodness of nature’s healthy Omega 3 Fatty Acid Oils boosting brain function.
+Treat your family with a delectable dinner filled with the goodness of nature’s healthy Omega 3 fatty acid oils boosting brain function.
 The combination of honey, ginger and sesame is a delicious combo and works so well baked with a fresh piece of salmon.
-This is a bowl food dish, packed with wholesome seeds and grains, topped with quick pan roasted broccoli, pak choi & spring onion, dressed in a sweet chilli, peanut and sesame sauce taken from the Mustard Family Foods frozen summer sauce box.
+This is a bowl food dish, packed with wholesome seeds and grains, topped with quick pan-roasted broccoli, pak choi and spring onion, dressed in a sweet chilli, peanut and sesame sauce taken from the Mustard Family Foods frozen Dipping Sauce Box.

 4 - 5

 This versatile meal can easily be modified to a vegan meal by swapping the salmon for sweet potato or if you are not in the mood for fish, you could use chicken.
 This recipe uses a grain mix of red rice, buckwheat and quinoa, but these can be swapped for another grain of your choice or brown rice.